markosloizou/automation/README.md

 * Site credentials (uname & pwd) database storage, needs some encryption
 * Agency details using Factory method
 * Recurrent Neural Network can generate image descreption (caption).
 * Results are about 50% good 50% incomprehensible.
-Need a better GPU to continue
+Need a better GPU to continue, current one does not have enough memory

 Currently working on GUI